Rule-Beating

 - The proxy diverges from the purpose → compliance rises, outcomes degrade

-The trap is structural.
-It arises wherever rules govern behaviour, incentives to game rules exist, and actors can distinguish the letter of a rule from its spirit.
+The trap is structural — it arises wherever rules govern behaviour, incentives to game rules exist, and actors can distinguish the letter of a rule from its spirit.

 Goodhart’s Law and Campbell’s Law

-Two empirical generalisations capture the same underlying dynamic from different fields:
+Two empirical generalisations capture the same dynamic:

 - Goodhart’s Law: “When a measure becomes a target, it ceases to be a good measure.”
-A metric that was descriptively useful becomes corrupted once it is directly optimised.

-Both laws describe the same feedback failure: the indicator was never the thing itself, and pressure to hit the indicator destroys the correlation between indicator and thing.
+Both describe the same feedback failure: the indicator was never the thing itself, and pressure to hit the indicator destroys the correlation between indicator and thing.

 Rule-Beating vs. Seeking the Wrong Goal